jhasun/jhasun.github.io/essays/ai-experience.md

 Building off of what was said above, having peers who share similar experiences creates an easy-access resource to answers.
 I didn't involve myself much on the Discord when it came to asking and answering questions, however I did find myself going to those in my class as well as the professors and teaching assistants instead of AI when I needed assistance.

   9. Coding example e.g. “give an example of using Underscore .pluck”\
 A solid example of my use of AI (ChatGPT specifically) is the same example from the WOD topic discussed above.
+In the code below, I used ChatGPT to look through the Underscore library to find the following methods: .pluck(), .filter(), and .reduce().
+With these methods, I was able to write two functions that operated on the given UH Manoa dataset.

 ```
 let testData = _.first(uhdata, 5);